2013 Virginia gubernatorial election

-The 2013 Virginia gubernatorial election took place on November 5, 2013, to elect the governor of Virginia.
+The 2013 Virginia gubernatorial election took place in the US state on November 5, 2013, to elect the governor of Virginia.
 The incumbent governor, Republican Bob McDonnell, was not eligible to run for re-election due to term limits established by the Virginia Constitution.
 Virginia is the only state that prohibits its governor from serving immediate successive terms.
+This was the 5th consecutive election in which the Republican nominee was an Attorney General of Virginia.

 Three candidates appeared on the ballot for Governor: Republican Ken Cuccinelli, the Attorney General of Virginia; Democrat Terry McAuliffe, a businessman and the former chairman of the Democratic National Committee; and Libertarian Robert Sarvis, a lawyer and businessman.

 McAuliffe won the election and was sworn in as governor on January 11, 2014.
-This is the only time since 1973 that a member of the incumbent President's party was elected Governor of Virginia.
-As in every Virginia gubernatorial election since 1977 the political party of the president at the time lost the election, even when the state of Virginia had strongly voted for the president in question.
-However, this pattern has only been broken in this election, with McAuliffe's victory coming during President Barack Obama's second term as president.
-This was the first Virginia gubernatorial election since 1965 in which no candidate won an outright majority of the vote.
+This was the only Virginia gubernatorial election since 1965 in which no candidate won an outright majority of the vote.
+This would be the first Virginia gubernatorial election in which that the town of Bedford would become part of Bedford County instead of being an Independent city.

+As of 2025, this remains the only gubernatorial election since 1973 in which the elected governor belonged to the same party as the incumbent U.S. president.